 To understand how Datapath.io uses Anycast, let’s take a closer look at the architecture of Datapath.io’s routing fabric.

-Datapath.io’s anycast routing fabric is connected to a minimum of two AWS regions through amazon DirectConnect.
+Datapath.io’s anycast routing fabric is connected to a minimum of two Amazon Web Services regions through amazon DirectConnect.
 It is also connected to transit providers at the datacenter facilities.
 The cloud service provider uses a standard setup within VPC (load balancers, web, application and database servers) with each service tier residing in a specific subnet.

 Datapath.io allows service providers to replicate DNS name servers by code, defined within an anycast cloud.
-This means that the functionality provided by the managed DNS service can be replaced by an application residing within the AWS cloud.
+This means that the functionality provided by the managed DNS service can be replaced by an application residing within the Amazon Web Services cloud.
 DNS queries are then routed to the nearest anycast AWS region which results in a significant reduction in network latency.

 Deploying DNS name servers as code allows for a much cheaper solution as compared to traditional managed DNS service providers who have to setup a physical network of name servers to handle DNS queries.

 Datapath.io also optimizes the delivery of content from the website or application web server to the client.
 The Datapath.io routing fabric responds to DNS queries with only one any casted IP address.
 Additionally, multiple instances of a service on two AWS regions advertise the same IP address.
 Http requests are then routed by the border gateway protocol (BGP), to the nearest Amazon Web Services region, with the lowest number of intervening network hops.